najat-ttt/SAMS_Basic/README.md

 # SAMS - Student Attendance Management System

 **SAMS** is a mobile application designed for managing student attendance in educational institutions.
 It supports teachers' login and offers features for attendance tracking.
 Built with Flutter and Firebase, this system helps streamline attendance management.
-Initially I built it for my institution that is Rajshahi University of Engineering and Technology(RUET), specifcally for my department CSE-22 series.
+Initially built for Rajshahi University of Engineering and Technology (RUET), specifically for the CSE-22 series department.

----

 ## Features

 - **Teacher Role**:
-  - Mark attendance for students.
+  - Mark attendance for students
-  - Track attendance statistics for courses.
+  - Track attendance statistics for courses
 - **Attendance summary charts**
 - **CSV/PDF export of attendance data**

-- **Future Features**:
+### Future Features
-  - Department Head Role.
+- Department Head Role
-  - Course Advisor Role.
+- Course Advisor Role
-  - Student Role.
+- Student Role
-  - QR code-based attendance tracking.
+- QR code-based attendance tracking
-  - Face recognition attendance system.
+- Face recognition attendance system
-  - Open for all Department.
+- Open for all Departments

----

 ## Tech Stack